Lesław Ćmikiewicz

-Lesław Ćmikiewicz (born 25 August 1948 in Wrocław) is a retired Polish football player and manager.
+Lesław Ćmikiewicz (born 25 August 1948 in Wrocław) is a Polish former professional football manager and former player.
 He played for Polish clubs including Śląsk Wrocław and Legia Warsaw.
 He also played for the New York Arrows and Chicago Horizon in the Major Indoor Soccer League.

-Ćmikiewicz played for the Polish national team, for which he earned 57 caps.
+Ćmikiewicz played for the Poland national team, for which he earned 57 caps.
 He was a participant at the 1972 Summer Olympics, where Poland won the gold medal; at the 1976 Summer Olympics, where Poland won the silver medal and at the 1974 FIFA World Cup, where Poland won the bronze medal.

-As a coach, he coached a few Polish football clubs, including Stal Rzeszów and later most notably and briefly, the Polish national team and U-21 Polish team.
-He currently works as an assistant coach at Cracovia.
+As a coach, he coached a few Polish football clubs, including Stal Rzeszów and later most notably and briefly, the Poland national team and the Poland U21 team.
+He most recently worked as an assistant coach at Cracovia in 2008.